Roald87/TwinCatChangelog/tc3_changelog.md

 - 'Go To Definition' from the PLC process image to the PLC code in the I/O configuration
 - 'Secure ADS' Extension (uses TCP port 8016): encrypted ADS communication
 - Detection of failure to free up dynamically allocated memory.
 See also this [StackOverflow question](https://stackoverflow.com/q/68709572/6329629).
+- SFC steps may have integrated actions (new property Duplicate on copy) that are renamed automatically together with the step (works already with 3.1.4022 but without automatic renaming).
+This makes the renaming and copy and paste of steps much easier.
 - Added: [`Tc2_Utilities.T_FILETIME64`](https://infosys.beckhoff.com/../content/1033/tcplclib_tc2_utilities/10462547339.html?id=1736794131572696041)
 - Added: [`Tc2_Utilities.ST_AmsRouteEntryEx`](https://infosys.beckhoff.com/../content/1033/tcplclib_tc2_utilities/9682664203.html?id=4450318543653888095)
 - Added: [`Tc2_Utilities.LWORD_TO_BASE36STR`](https://infosys.beckhoff.com/../content/1033/tcplclib_tc2_utilities/10943539851.html?id=7453948431444796808)